Group4Columbia/TeamProject_Group4/README.md

 2. Find out the correlation between # of COVID-19 positive cases and # of death
 3. Find out the correlation between # of vaccination and # of test by county / state
 4. Find out where the most vaccinations and test by geographic location
+5. Find out the effectiveness of lockdowns and travel restrictions

 ### Team project Environment Setup
 - Team Github – https://github.com/Group4Columbia/TeamProject_Group4